yejihan92/yejihan92.github.io/essays/test.md

 <img class="ui centered large image" src="../images/work.jpg">
 </p>
 <br />
 If the main paradigm of the language used is object-oriented, the solution to all problems is always object-oriented.
 However, most modern programming languages have multiple paradigms.
-In other words, learning to use different paradigms to suit your problem is one of the ways to evolve into a better developer.
+In other words, learning to use different paradigms to suit our problem is one of the ways to evolve into a better developer.
 <br />
 <br />
 <br />